Androsz11/Pyrus/README.md

 python Pyrus.py

-And then if you answer no feel the wrath.
+And then if you answer No feel the wrath.